spotify/magnolify/docs/parquet.md

 case class TopLevelType(@doc("field annotation") pd: NestedClass)
 ```

 Note that field descriptions are *not* natively supported by the Parquet format.
-Instead, the `@doc` annotation ensures
-that in Avro compat mode, the generated Avro schema written to the metadata key `parquet.avro.schema` will contain the specified field description:
+Instead, the `@doc` annotation ensures that the generated Avro schema written to the metadata key `parquet.avro.schema` will contain the specified field description:

 ```scala mdoc:reset:invisible
 import org.apache.hadoop.conf.Configuration